 A supervisor shall be notified as soon as possible to assist and provide appropriate personnel and resources.
-The on-scene supervisor should contact the on-call investigator to conduct the follow-up investigation.
+The on scene supervisor should ensure that the responding officer conduct a preliminary investigation to gather relevant information to report to the Medical Examiner's Office.
+If the Medical Examiner's Office determine that the death occurred due to natural causes and waives jurisdiction, the responding Officer shall continue and conclude the investigation.
+If the Medical Examiner responds to the scene or does not waive jurisdiction the Supervisor should contact the on-call investigator to conduct the follow up investigation.